shilad/wikibrain/tutorial/views.md

 ```bash
 ./wb-java.sh org.wikibrain.pageview.PageViewLoader simple 2014-6-21-0 2014-6-21-23
 ```
 You must only download the pageviews for each hour once on each machine.
+If you call one of the methods from PageViewSQLDao with a date not yet downloaded, the class will automatically download the unacquired dates.
+However, we recommend you use PageViewLoader to download your dates in advance.